amccree14/MIS-virtual-machine/README.md

   - ~~SLEEP~~

-# To-Do (Marlo)
+## To-Do (Marlo)
 UML Diagrams
    - ~~Class~~
    - ~~Sequence~~
    - ~~Use~~

-# To-Do (Other)
+## To-Do (Other)
 ~~Debug~~, ~~Makefile~~

-# Known Issues
+## Known Issues
-  - Labels currently cannot have names that start with numerals.
-Will be fixed later, if necessary.
+  - Submitted revision *may* not compile on some systems.
+Has an overloaded function in the std namespace, which causes undefined behaviour.
+This has been fixed in release 0.1a.
   - Commenting is sparse in some files, due to time constraints.

-# Additional Notes
+## Additional Notes

 (Arthur, 11/8/16) Yay.
 Time to create a user-facing interface and start the long debug haul. (update: created user-interface, waiting on completion of rest of code to do full debugging.
 Partial debug underway)